drewklein20/Compu-Feed/README.md

 sudo service mysql restart
 ```

-## Set your rpi hostname to petfeeder (Don't skip this step, backend is setup to talk to this hostname)
+## Set your rpi hostname to feeder (Don't skip this step, backend is setup to talk to this hostname)
 ```
 sudo raspi-config
 ```
 Go to system options -> hostname
-Set hostname to petfeeder and reboot
+Set hostname to feeder and reboot

 ## Clone source code
 ```